South Africa beat Sri Lanka in thriller

 South Africa are a limited team but have an enviable threat in left-arm wrist-spinner Shamsi, the world's number one-ranked T20 bowler.

-Similar to Afghanistan's Rashid Khan, Shamsi can rapidly rob teams of strong positions, as he did here by having Bhanuka Rajapaksa and Avishka Fernando chip simple return catches in the 10th and 12th overs.
+Similar to Afghanistan's Rashid Khan, Shamsi can rapidly rob teams of strong positions, as he did here by having Bhanuka Rajapaksa and Avishka Fernando chip simple return catches.

-Sri Lanka had been well placed on 60-1 shortly before, until Charith Asalanka was run out sublimely by Rabada from the deep and Shamsi then took hold.
+Sri Lanka were well placed on 61-1 but Charith Asalanka was superbly run out by Rabada from the deep and Shamsi then took hold.

 He picked up his third wicket when Hasaranga picked out a diving Markram to leave Sri Lanka 91-5.

-That they posted a testing total was down to Nissanka, the only Sri Lanka to sweetly time the ball throughout as he struck six fours and three sixes, before he fell to Pretorius, who took 3-17.
+That Sri Lanka posted a testing total was down to Nissanka, the only Sri Lankan to time the ball throughout as he struck six fours and three sixes, before he fell to Pretorius, who finished with 3-17.

 Shamsi, Hasaranga and Rashid have underlined why they are the top three ranked T20 bowlers.
 Any time they bowl during this tournament is must-see viewing.